-Activity Activity Duration Cumulative Duration IC executes and returns tendered Interconnection Service Agreement or Upgrade Construction Service Agreement Within 60 days Up to 604 days + F.S.
-IC elects Option to Build Within 37 days following IC execution of the Interconnection Service Agreement Up to 641 days + F.S.
+Activity Activity Duration Cumulative Duration IC elects the Option to Build Within 30 days following the receipt of the results of the Facilities Study (or, if no Facilities Study was required, completion of the System Impact Study).
+Up to 574 days + F.S.
+IC executes and returns tendered Interconnection Service Agreement or Upgrade Construction Service Agreement Within 60 days Up to 604 days + F.S.
 PJM tenders and IC executes and returns Interconnection Construction Service Agreement Within 45 + 90 days Up to 739 days + F.S.
-If the Generation and/or Transmission Interconnection Customer (IC) selects the Option to Build, the following timeline for various independent activities must be adhered to: IC solicits bids from Approved Contractors within 10 days after electing the Option to Build Within 10 days Up to 651 days + F.S.
-IC submits initial drawings to the Interconnection Transmission Owner (ITO) and PJM - PJM responds within 60 days Within 60 days Constructing entity submits monthly reports Monthly Constructing entity notifies of delays or cost increases - PJM convenes a technical meeting within 15 days Within 15 days Inspection or testing identifies defects - Corrective action is required within 20 days Within 20 days Written notification by ITO is to be provided within 10 days of satisfactory inspection and/or testing and acceptance for energization Within 10 days After successful energization, ITO provides written notice accepting the Interconnection Facilities built by the IC within 5 days Within 5 days IC delivers all documents and filings to the ITO within 30 days of receipt of notice of acceptance Within 30 days After written notice of approval by ITO, the IC makes filings to FERC or other governmental agencies within 30 days Within 30 days After receipt of all regulatory approvals, the IC makes filings to record easements and land rights to be conveyed to the ITO within 20 days Within 20 days
+If the Generation and/or Transmission Interconnection Customer (IC) selects the Option to Build, the following timeline for various independent activities must be adhered to: IC solicits bids from Approved Contractors within 10 days after electing the Option to Build Within 10 days Up to 584 days + F.S.
+IC submits initial drawings to the Interconnection Transmission Owner (ITO) and PJM - PJM responds within 60 days Within 60 days Constructing entity submits monthly reports Monthly Constructing entity notifies of delays or cost increases - PJM convenes a technical meeting within 15 days Within 15 days Inspection or testing identifies defects - Corrective action is required within 20 days Within 20 days Written notification by ITO is to be provided within 10 days of satisfactory inspection and/or testing and acceptance for energization Within 10 days After successful energization, ITO provides written notice accepting the Interconnection Facilities built by the IC within 5 days Within 5 days IC delivers all documents and filings to the ITO within 30 days of receipt of notice of acceptance Within 30 days After written notice of approval by ITO, the IC makes filings to FERC or other governmental agencies within 30 days Within 30 days

 Activity Activity Duration Cumulative Duration

+After receipt of all regulatory approvals, the IC makes filings to record easements and land rights to be conveyed to the ITO within 20 days Within 20 days

 Other Timeline requirements:

 Security for Payment - IC shall provide PJM with Security in the amount that is equal to the estimated cost of the ITO Interconnection Facilities that the ITO is responsible for constructing Within 60 days after the date of IC's receipt of Facilities Study

 Submit Invoices

 ITO to PJM Monthly

 PJM to IC Monthly

 IC payment to PJM Within 15 days

 Submit Final Invoice

 ITO to PJM Within 120 days of project completion